-Streamlines Describes the blood flow along a anatomical structure, such as a blood vessel.
+Streamlines Describe the blood flow along an anatomical structure, such as a blood vessel.
 They represent a group of connected lines, where the color of each line indicates the velocity at a given location.

 Vectors Describe a microscopic blood particle traversing through the structure of interest.
-It portrays the direction with an arrowhead and the velocity with color.
+It portrays the direction with an arrowhead and the speed with color and arrow size.